 - Learn to surf on beautiful Balinese beaches

-- Share your lunch with the mischievous monkeys of Monkey Forest in Kuta
+- Share your lunch with the mischievous monkeys of Monkey Forest

 - Visit the local Ubud community and walk through the famous emerald rice terraces

 - Tour untouched Gili Trawangan and meet a Sasak tribe in Kuta Lombok

 - Swim with sea turtles and snorkel through the crystal-clear waters around the Gili Islands